What is the difference between a Psychiatry and a Therapy appointment?

 Do I need to bring anyone with me to the appointment?

 Not necessarily.
 If a friend or family member is able to provide helpful information it may be helpful to bring them along.
 A signed release of information will need to be completed for us to release any information to anyone.
-Anyone under the age of 18 must be accompanied by their legal guardian.
+Anyone under the age of 18 must be accompanied by their legal guardian for initial assessments and any appointment involving medication prescribing.

 What information will I be expected to provide at our initial appointment?